 Carol: It’s so crazy.
 There's no way you could do that in the US businesses.
 I wish, our sales team here in US wish we could obtain data so easily on private companies.
 But yeah, so for that, like I said, we have customers globally all over the world.
 And so we try to cater to all the differences for sure.
 Then below that is my favorite part personally, the visit details, because now you get context around like what they're viewing and how they found your site.
 And you could see if the certain campaigns are working.
 You could see, they came directly here.
 They spent a minute and 30 seconds.
 Yeah, they're reading these blogs.
 So let's pretend like this, we're looking at this from like a sales perspective.
 Like this visitor, in my opinion, wouldn't be a good prospect yet because they're just reconsidering our blogs.

 They haven't gone to our product page, our pricing page yet.
 But we do allow you to create what we call feeds so that you can narrow down your attentions on the warmest leads.
 Because as a reminder, like I can't go through 1000 companies to see who's good.
 So we let you do this automatically.
 So let's just create a custom feed here.
-And I'm going to say, let's say so, because I focus on the US, Canada markets, I'm going to do USA, Canada and I would say pricing page, because that would say a lot, [22:16 inaudible].
+And I'm going to say, let's say so, because I focus on the US, Canada markets, I'm going to do USA, Canada and I would say pricing page, because that would say a lot, if they are visiting it.
 So I'm going to say, I want to add a filter for a base of page URL.
 I'm going to say pricing, I'm going to search for the pricing.
 Because we have multiple pages, it's better to just do the word contains.
 And then I want to say they are from United States.
 So as you can see, you can like play around with, we have so many different filters.
 You can even do it by acquisition type.
 They must have come from a certain source or something.

 Artem: For example Google search or something similar.